jidicula/random-standup/README.md

 ## Usage

-1. Build the tool with `go build -o random-standup`
+1. Get the tool with `GO111MODULE=on go get github.com/jidicula/random-standup`

 2. Create a team roster in a TOML file, following the format in `example-roster.toml`: